Electronic Insurance Forms Submission FAQs

 WHAT IF MY CUSTOMER PROVIDED A PAPER FORM PROOF OF INSURANCE OR ELECTRONIC PROOF OF INSURANCE TO THE OFFICER?

 Although this may satisfy the police officer’s investigation regarding proof of insurance as a matter of an official police inquiry, this does not relieve a citizen from providing proof of insurance to the court or BMV.
-The BMV is required to request proof of insurance from drivers.
-All drivers who are required to submit proof of insurance to the BMV must do so through their insurance provider.
-Non-compliance will result in a 90-day suspension, or one-year suspension for a repeat violation within a three year period.
+The BMV is required, by law, to request proof of insurance from drivers.
+All drivers that are required to submit proof of insurance to the BMV must do so through their insurance provider.
+Non-compliance will result in a 90-day suspension, or one year suspension for a repeat violation within a three year period.

 HOW CAN I CHANGE MY CUSTOMER’S MAILING ADDRESS WHEN I AM FILING THE PROOF OF INSURANCE ONLINE?

-To change the address on the customer’s driver’s license, the customer will need to visit a BMV branch with two acceptable proofs of residency.
+To change the address on the customer’s driver’s license, the customer will need to visit a branch with two acceptable proofs of residency.
+Examples of adequate proof of residency can be found on myBMV.com.